arpinum-oss/beastmaster/README.md

     > bst tame --tags=cat_related,java

-For simplicity sake, tags won't work with space or comma (oh really?) in it.
+For simplicity sake, tags won't work with space, comma, eol (oh really?) in it.

 ## Yell orders to do the dirty work